nabilfikrisp/backend-proxy/README.md

 1. **Network traffic is unencrypted** - Visible to anyone with packet capture tools
 2. **DevTools exposes everything** - All backend URLs, request payloads, and response data are visible

-This means sensitive business data, internal endpoints, and system architecture are all accessible to anyone on the company network—not ideal for HR systems, financial apps, or proprietary tools.
+This means sensitive business data, internal endpoints, and system architecture are all accessible to anyone on the company network, not ideal for HR systems, financial apps, or proprietary tools.

 ## 💡 The Solution